chromaway/blockchainjs/README.md

 blockchainjs have two abstraction level: Network and Blockchain

 Network implements a common interface for remote service.
-For now available only two providers: [chain.com](http://chain.com/) and [electrum (socket.io)](https://github.com/fanatid/electrumjs-server).
+For now available only two providers: [chain.com](http://chain.com/) and [insight (with patches)](https://github.com/chromaway/insight-api).
 Also blockchainjs has special network -- Switcher which allow use several networks at one time.

 Blockchain implements a common interface between network and your wallet.
 You can use Naive (trust all data from the network) or Verified (SPV implementation).